AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

 Deriving in Complex Structures
 --------------------------------

-**Deriving a trait generally requires its inner types to implement it**
+**Deriving a trait generally requires its inner types to implement the trait**

 .. code:: rust